Zacbaron/Docs/pages/mydoc/mydoc_member_finance.md

 ### Member Finance Summary

-Member CRM displays an extensive list of transactions associated to a member.
-All transactions have hyperlinks attached to them, so a back office operator is able to navigate to the return or transaction with ease.
+MEMBER CRM displays an extensive list of transactions associated to a member.
+All transactions have hyperlinks attached to them to enable a back office operator to navigate to the return, invoice, or transaction with ease.

 Transactions will only appear for a member if they are contributing as a Self Employed, Contractor or Working Director.

 {% include image.html file="backoffice/memberfinance.png" alt="Member Finance" caption="Member Finance" %}